 - Passwords are not displayed at any time, nor should they be stored in clear text in programming scripts.

-- A User Login ID and generic password is initially assigned for each user.
-The User Login ID and password are forwarded to the user securely.
+- A user login ID and generic password are initially assigned for each user.
+The user login ID and password are forwarded to the user securely.
 Users are required to change the password upon first-time use.

-- Minimum password requirements are described in the UW-Madison Password Standard.
+- Minimum password requirements are described in the UW–Madison IT Password Standard.
 Units and information systems may require stronger passwords.

 - The Human Resources Department (or other designated department), and a workforce member’s supervisor must ensure that the Change/Termination Checklist is processed upon completion and/or termination of the workforce member’s employment or other workforce relationship, or upon a change in job assignment or employment status.
 See sections VII (Documentation Requirements) and VIII (Forms).